triton-inference-server/model_analyzer/README.md

 - All Maxwell and newer non-Tesla GPUs
 - CUDA 7.5+ and NVIDIA Driver R384+

-Model Analyzer requires [NVIDIA-Docker], a supported Tesla Recommend Driver, and a supported CUDA toolkit.
-The CLI also requires a .NET Core SDK.
+Model Analyzer requires [NVIDIA-Docker], a supported Tesla Recommend Driver, and a supported [CUDA toolkit].

 Ports 8000, 8001, and 8002 on your network need to be available for the Triton server.
 Model Analyzer supports Triton Inference Server version 20.02-py3.
 If you do not have the Triton server image locally, the first run will take a couple of minutes to pull it.